-impact?
-Use of non-renewable energy in aviation services, mining, and water supply operation utilizing the following: • Power Generators • Equipment and Vehicles • Industrial equipment It contributes to the environmental problems such as air, water and land pollution cause by the equipment/s used inside the facility such as Boiler, Genset and Sewage Treatment Plant.
-Intention to implement a sustainability program, including the provision of solar power and the use of energy-efficient • Employees • Community • Employers • Customers • Investors Installation of cost saving devices on existing equipment and vehicles that uses power and fuel Acquisition of more fuel-efficient vehicles and equipment Proper use and regular preventive maintenance of electrical and fuel driven vehicles and equipment Conservation of energy such as using energy efficient light bulbs.
-Minimization of usage of cleaning chemical with high content of phosphate.
-Proper segregation of waste.
+aviation services, mining, and water supply operation utilizing the following: Power Generators Equipment and Vehicles Industrial equipment Customers What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
+Management Approach environmental problems such as air, water and land pollution cause by the equipment/s used inside the facility such as Boiler, Genset and Sewage Treatment Plant.
+Intention to implement a sustainability program, including the environment and sustainability program, including Intention to cause of electrical and fundation of the provision of the environment of the provision of energy and the environment of the provision of the environment of the provision of the provision of the environment of the provision of the aviation services, mining, and water supply operation utilizing the following: • Power Generators • Equipment and Vehicles • Industrial equipment It contributes to the environmental problems such as air, water and land pollution cause by the equipment/s used inside the facility such as Boiler, Genset and Sewage Treatment Plant.
+Intention to implement a sustainability program, including Community Employers Customers on existing equipment and vehicles on existing equipment and vehicles that uses power and fuel Acquisition of more fuel-efficient vehicles and equipment Proper use and regular preventive maintenance of electrical and fuel

-- Implementation of safety and regulations and identifying areas for improvement. - Continuous monitoring of energy consumption. - The organization plans to develop and implement a sustainability program focusing on energy reduction.
-This includes transitioning to renewable energy sources such as solar power and adopting energy-efficient technologies like LED lights. - The organization needs to conduct a comprehensive risk assessment related to energy consumption, develop mitigation strategies, and regularly review and update these strategies to adapt to changing circumstances. - The organization should actively seek opportunities to improve energy efficiency, explore renewable energy sources, and invest in innovative technologies to optimize resource usage.

-Primary Business Operations

-High energy consumption directly affects operational costs, contributing to higher utility bills.

-Inefficient energy use may lead to additional expenses for equipment maintenance and replacements.

-Employees: Employees may experience changes in work processes, training for energy-efficient practices, and potentially improved working conditions as the organization adopts sustainable measures
+1 Implementation of safety and regulations and identifying areas for improvement.
+Continuous monitoring of energy consumption. • The organization plans to develop and implement a sustainability program focusing on energy reduction.
+This includes transitioning to renewable energy sources such as solar power and adopting energy-efficient technologies like LED lights. • The organization needs to conduct a comprehensive risk assessment related to energy consumption, develop mitigation strategies, and regularly review and update these strategies to adapt to changing circumstances. • The organization should actively seek opportunities to improve energy efficiency, explore renewable energy sources, and invest in innovative technologies to optimize resource usage.
+Primary Business Operations Impacts: ••• High energy consumption directly affects operational costs, contributing to higher utility bills.
+Inefficient energy use may lead to experience changes in work processes, training for energy-efficient practices, and potentially improved working conditions as the Energy Efficiency Policy and publicly commit to sustainability goals. additional expenses for equipment maintenance and replacements. organization adopts sustainable measures